- Created on the 18 July, 2017.

 Epstein–Barr nuclear antigen 1 (EBNA1) is a dimeric and multifunctional viral protein which is linked to Epstein–Barr virus (EBV), it also has an vital function in maintaining and establishing the altered state the cells undertake following infection by EBV.
 EBNA1 contains a repeat sequence of glycine–alanine which separates the protein into the carboxy and amino-terminal domains.
 Another role of this sequence is in stabilising the protein and preventing proteasomal breakdown, in addition to impairing MHC class I-restricted antigen presentation and antigen processing.
 EBNA1 is the only latent protein-encoding genes that is identified to be consistently expressed in Burkitt’s lymphoma cells, this contributes to EBV malignancies via B cell-directed expression.
 There have many publications which indicate another important role of EBNA1 is in maintaining the function in tumors.
 There has also been recent associations to epithelial to mesenchymal transition (EMT) within nasopharyngeal carcinoma cells and this is through the TGF-β1/miR-200/ZEB signalling pathway.

-The minimum detection sensitivity level of human Epstein–Barr virus EBNA-1 (EBV EBNA-1) IgG using this human EBV EBNA-1 IgG antibody ELISA kit was 1.64 U/ml.
-The dynamic assay range for this kit is 1.0 – 150.0 U/ml.
+The minimum detection sensitivity level of IgG antibodies against Epstein–Barr virus EBNA-1 (EBV-EBNA-1 IgG) using current human EBV EBNA-1 IgG ELISA kit was 1.64 U/ml.
+The dynamic range for this assay is 1.0 – 150.0 U/ml.

 - High anti-EBNA-1 IgG levels are associated with early-onset myasthenia gravis.
 Eur J Neurol.
 (2012) 19 (6): 842-6.
 Csuka D., et al.